-For Lake Michigan open waters, the assessment of primary contact use is based on fecal coliform bacteria.
+For Lake Michigan open waters, the assessment of Primary Contact use is based on fecal coliform bacteria.
 Fecal coliform bacteria data are collected in the nearshore segment as part of the Lake Michigan Monitoring Program, but insufficient numbers of samples are collected during a 30-day period to appropriately apply the standard.
 In addition, these samples are collected in the open lake and may not reflect conditions at shoreline areas.
 Primary contact use in Lake Michigan open waters is assessed by using criteria in Table C-18.

 Table C-18.
-Guidelines for Assessing Primary Contact Use in the Open Waters of Lake Michigan
+Guidelines for Assessing Primary Contact Use in Lake Michigan Open Waters